 - Completeness: Completeness is achieved when all your paragraphs are effortlessly supporting the main idea.
 Such paragraphs are considered complete.

-Writing a Perfect Paragraph
+How to Write a Perfect Paragraph

 First, it’s essential to understand what makes a good paragraph?
-Remember, a good paragraph must consist of a key sentence, few supporting sentences, and a closing phrase.
+Remember, a good paragraph must consist of a key sentence, a few supporting sentences, and a closing phrase.

 When you organize your passage following this structure, your paragraph gives your readers a clear and concise message.